imixs/imixs-cloud/README.md

 You can setup your own *Imixs-Cloud* Kubernetes Cluster within a few hours.
 The flexible and sustainable concept allows you to run your cloud infrastructure without any vendor lock-in.
 Small and medium-sized cluster environments can be hosted on virtual servers or bare metal.
 The project is open source and constantly under development.
 We sincerely invite you to participate in it!
-If you have any questions just open a new [Issue on Github](https://github.com/imixs/imixs-cloud/issues) and start a Discussion.
+If you have any questions just start a new [Discussion on Github](https://github.com/imixs/imixs-cloud/discussions).

 Now, let's get started...